Tyczyn: History

 The town grew and dominated the area until the mid-17th century when it was destroyed first by a Tatar and later by a Cossack invasion.
-During the years 1792 to 1918 Tyczyn and the southern part of Poland, known as Polish Galicia, became part of the Austrian-Hungarian Empire.
+Following the Partitions of Poland, during the years 1792 to 1918 Tyczyn was part of the Austrian Partition of Poland.
 During those years the area of Tyczyn came under administrative control of Rzeszów, a larger town and a county seat, some 8 mi north of Tyczyn.
+Weekly markets and eleven annual fairs were held in Tyczyn in the late 19th century.